prashantpareek56/classifier-benchmarking/README.md

 ## Classifier Benchmarking
-This repository contains code for the benchmarking of 4 different machine learning classifier algorithms, using 4 fold cross validation for hyperparameter selection
+This repository contains code for the benchmarking of 4 different machine learning classifier algorithms, using k fold cross validation for hyperparameter selection
+Part of BTech project.